-> As far as the global threat assessment itself, unconventional security threats have gotten more attention: global economic stress, climate change and the potential for conflicts over food and water.
-Meanwhile, terrorism has dropped a notch or two on the official threat list.
-In the number one position: the danger of a devastating cyber attack.
+As far as the global threat assessment itself, unconventional security threats have gotten more attention: global economic stress, climate change and the potential for conflicts over food and water.
+Meanwhile, terrorism has dropped a notch on the official threat list.
+In the No. 1 position: the danger of a devastating cyberattack.

 North Korea And Syria

-Another new issue Clapper raised was all the hostility coming from North Korea and its swaggering young leader, Kim Jong Un.
-Clapper cited the recent missile and nuclear weapon tests and the threats to attack Washington.
+Another new issue Clapper raised was the hostility coming from North Korea and its swaggering young leader, Kim Jong Un.
+Clapper cited the recent missile and nuclear weapon tests, and the threats to attack Washington.

 In the Middle East, opposition to Syrian President Bashar Assad is growing and getting stronger, but mixed in with that opposition are some dangerous radical elements.